 Step 4: Review 3rd Party Access to Your Account

-If you want to secure Gmail account from hackers, an important step in your Security Checkup after 2FA is to review 3rd party access.
+If you want to secure Gmail account from hackers, an important step in your Security Checkup after 2FA is to review third party access.
 Over the years, we allow certain apps or websites to have access to our account and we often forget to remove them when we’re done using that particular service.

 For example, you can see here that at some point I allowed Word Cloud for Documents to have access to my account.
 Since I don’t use that service anymore, I’ll go ahead and remove access.